Lego Universe: Nimbus Station

 Nimbus Station acted as the Hub for members and was the third world players will visit.
 Here, you could access most of the other worlds.
 After the seventh mission, you must select one of the 4 factions (The Assembly, the Sentinels, the Venture League or Paradox.)
 Here you could enter yourself in a race against other minifigures in the Vertigo Loop racetrack.
 You could also participate in the Battle of Nimbus Station, an event similar to survival in Avant Gardens but incorporating a wave system and taking place in Nimbus Station's past, fighting off stronger enemies.
 Members enjoyed many numerous of features in Nimbus Station, including more pet choices.
 Also there was a rocket pad to Frostburgh [valid December - February 2010 / 11] near Christmas, the portal to Starbase 3001, and the Lego Club Door [near Red Blocks].
 The properties here are Nimbus Rock and Nimbus Isle.
 The Pets here are Robot Dog and Skunk Pets.
 There were no enemies on Nimbus Station, except those in the Battle of Nimbus Station.

 Pet Cove

-Pet Cove was the key to everything about Pets.
-It was primarily a hub for players with memberships to learn how to tame Pets and do stunts with their Pets.
-Obviously, this would be the zone where a large variety of Pets will be available.
+Pet Cove was primarily a hub for players with memberships to learn how to tame Pets and do stunts with their Pets.
+It had a large variety of Pets available to obtain.

 Gnarled Forest

-Gnarled Forest was a pirate infested forest-styled zone in which players could experience the shift from beginning features to regular features.
-Minifigures would learn many new abilities here and unlock many new weapons.
-This is the first zone that introduces players to guns.
-The pets that you could get in this world were a tortoise, a boar, a crocodile, an elephant, and a hermit crab.
+Gnarled Forest is a pirate infested forest zone that introduces several standard gameplay features.
+Players can learn new abilities and obtain additional weapons, including firearms, which are introduced in this area.
+Pets available in the zone include a tortoise, boar, crocodile, elephant, and hermit crab.